ExtremeKrish/blog/_posts/2025-06-05-Dialog-System-Documentation.md

 ```

 ### Notes
-- Ensure `dialog.php` is included after the `<body>` tag or where the dialog styles and scripts are needed.
+- Include `dialog.php` after the `<body>` tag or where the dialog styles and scripts are needed.
-- The dialog system is self-contained and doesn't require external dependencies.
+- The dialog system is self-contained and requires no external dependencies.
 - Customize the CSS variables in `:root` to match your application's theme.
-- The focus retry mechanism ensures reliable focus on inputs or buttons, even in slower environments.
+- The focus retry mechanism ensures reliable focus on inputs or buttons, with the cursor positioned at the end of pre-filled text.
+- Ensure pre-filled values are strings to avoid input field issues.